clarkevansteenderen/spede_sampler_R/README.md

 GGTTTAAGGGT
 ```

-If you wish to randomly select two of these sequences, and iterate the process four times, the program will create four .fas files, which could be for example:
+If you wish to randomly select two of these sequences, and iterate the process four times, the program will create four .fas files, which could be, for example:

 **iteration1.fas:**